 - Preheat grill to medium heat.
 Place potato wedges on the grill and cook, turning once or twice until potatoes are cooked through, about 10 minutes.

 - Remove from grill into a large bowl.
 Add melted butter and toss gently.
-Sprinkle with ½ tsp salt and BBQ seasoning.
+Sprinkle with ½ teaspoon salt and BBQ seasoning.

 To make the smoky mayo dipping sauce